OpenFAST/openfast/docs/source/install/index.rst

 Compile from source
 ~~~~~~~~~~~~~~~~~~~
 For compiling from source code, the NREL OpenFAST team has developed an
 approach that uses CMake to generate build files for all platforms.
-At the
+Currently,
-moment, CMake support for Visual Studio while doing active development
+CMake support for Visual Studio while doing active development
 is not well supported, so OpenFAST maintains a Visual Studio solution
 giving Windows developers a better option for developing code, compiling
 and debugging in a streamlined manner.
+See :ref:`installation_appendix`
+for more information.

 Dependencies
 ------------
 Compiling OpenFAST from source requires additional libraries and tools that
 are not distributed with the OpenFAST repository.
 In many cases, these tools
-can be installed with a system's package manager (e.g. ``homebrew``, ``yum``,
+can be installed with a system's package manager (e.g. ``homebrew`` for macOS,
+``yum`` for CentOS/Red Hat, or ``apt`` for Debian-based systems like Ubuntu).
-or ``apt``).
-If binaries are downloaded or compiled locally, be sure they are
+If binaries are downloaded or compiled manually, be sure they are
 installed in a standard location for your system so that the other components
 of the OpenFAST build system can find the dependencies.

 Build tools
 +++++++++++

-A build system is required and may consist of a combination of the following
+An environment-specific build system is required and may consist of a
-packages:
+combination of the following packages:

 - `CMake <https://cmake.org>`__ - minimum version 3.0
 - `GNU Make <https://www.gnu.org/software/make/>`__